ErrolSayre/vintage-apple.widget/ReadMe.md

 ## System Model

-I dynamically generate the vintage model name of your Mac using `system_profiler` and slicing the various numeric identifiers available there.
+I dynamically generate the vintage model name of your Mac using `system_profiler` and slicing the various numerics available there.

-Apple Silicon models will generate names more like the early 2000s crossed with 1989, but Intel based Macs really go full-in with a five digit moniker.
-I‘m particularly fond of the Mac Pro 61000 series.
+Apple Silicon models will generate names more like the early 2000s crossed with 1989, but Intel based Macs really go full-in with a multi-digit moniker made up of the CPU speed and number of cores.
+I‘m particularly fond of my “Mac Pro 27012/48”.

 ## Bottom Dockers